jkalandarov/jkalandarov/README.md

 <strong>I'm comfortable working with:</strong>
 - NodeJs (with REST APIs)
-- Express (MVC)
+- Express (MVC pattern)
-- MySQL and MongoDB
+- MySQL with knex.js and Objection.js
+- JWT

 <strong>I want to learn:</strong>
 - Creating real time apps
 - Testing
 - Design Patterns
 - DevOps: Docker, Kubernetes, AWS
-- Security issues
 - Creating cross platform apps
 - Artificial Intelligence

+<strong>I want to learn:</strong>
+- Testing in Javascript

 <strong>Projects I made:</strong>
 - <a href="https://github.com/jkalandarov/WeatherApp">Weather App</a> - An App to know about a weather in a specific city.
 It also shows weather data in top 10 most searched cities.